Coca Cola, Jubilant Bhartia Group may consider the listing of HCCB in India - BusinessToday

-Coca-Cola and the Jubilant Bhartia Group may consider listing Hindustan Coca-Cola Beverages (HCCB) in India in the coming years.
+Coca-Cola, Jubilant Bhartia Group may consider listing Hindustan Coca Cola Beverages (HCCB) in India in the coming years.
 “There's certainly been no explicit, if you like, confirmation of the intention to proceed with an IPO, but that's an obvious possibility, "said sources known to the subject.

-In December last year, the Coca-Cola Company had agreed to sell a 40% stake in Hindustan Coca-Cola Holdings, the parent of HCCB, its largest bottling unit in India, to the Jubilant Bhartia Group, which operates India's largest food services business, in a transaction valued at about Rs 12,000-12,500 crore.
-The funding of the transaction was essentially done by the Bhartias with a combination of equity and debt financing, which the company raised itself.
+In December last year, the Coca Cola Company had agreed to sell a 40% stake in Hindustan Coca Cola Holdings, the parent of HCCB, its largest bottling unit in India to the Jubilant Bhartia Group, which operates India's largest food services business in a transaction valued at about Rs 12,000-12,500 crore.
+The funding of the transaction was essentially done by the Bhartias with a combination of equity and debt finances which the company raised themselves.

 Akeel Sachak, Partner and Global Head Consumer, Rothschild & Co said, “Our focus was on finding a multi-generational family partner vs private equity because this model of finding a multi-generational family partner with what I call local social license has served the Coca Cola very well because it delivers the kind of long term perspective which has been a key ingredient of the success of the Coca-Cola system globally everywhere.”